Scholastic Standing Policy Online Resource Guide

 Students who have at least a 2.00 cumulative grade point average and whose term grade point average was at least a 2.00 are in good academic standing with the college.

 Poor Academic Performance

 Students whose cumulative grade point average is below a 2.00 are defined as having poor academic performance and can be placed into 3 different scholastic standing categories: academic probation, continued probation or dismissal.
 Students with a cumulative GPA of between a 2.00 and a 2.30 will be placed on Academic Warning.
-A full description of each of the categories follows this slide.
+A full description of each of the categories follows.

 All students who earn a cumulative grade point average of between a 2.00 and a 2.30 are placed on academic warning.
 Students are sent a letter to their home address on file with the university notifying them of their academic warning status for the upcoming semester.

 Students will be removed from academic warning once they achieve a cumulative grade point average of above a 2.30.

 All students who have a cumulative grade point average of under a 2.00 at the end of either the Fall or Spring terms are placed on academic probation.
 This is provided that the student was either in his/her first term at Rutgers or had a cumulative grade point average of at least a 2.00 at the conclusion of the prior full academic term.